 The Default Tariff Cap came in to force on 1 January 2019 – a temporary cap on standard variable tariffs and fixed term default tariffs.
 In accordance with the licence requirements, we run an update process twice a year, to ensure the Default Tariff Cap reflects changes in the cost of supplying energy.

-On 7 February 2019, we published the cap levels that will come in to force for the second charge restriction period (“cap period”) from 1 April 2019 – 30 September 2019.
-Alongside, we have also published the updated FAQs, giving worked examples for suppliers on how to apply the caps to their default tariffs.
+On 7 February 2020, we published the cap levels that will come in to force for the fourth charge restriction period (“cap period”) from 1 April 2020 – 30 September 2020.
 The updated versions of the underlying models have also been published.

 Guidance for energy customers

 If you are an energy customer trying to find out your capped tariff price, please contact your energy supplier.
 You can find their contact information on an energy bill, or see Who is my energy supplier?
 You can also find answers to frequently asked questions on our consumer FAQ page.